Top 50 Point Guards of All Time: Magic, The Big O and Curry Top List

 5. John Stockton

-When you’re number one in both career steals and assists, you’re going to make this list.
+When you’re number one in both career steals and assists, you’re going to be high on any list.
 Stockton was the focal point, along with Karl Malone, on a ton of great Jazz teams that would challenge Michael Jordan’s Bulls.
 Had Stockton won a championship or two, he might be higher on this list.
-Still, the point god is one of two players to average double-digit assists for his entire career and made 10 All-Star appearances.
+Still, Stockton is one of two players to average double-digit assists for his entire career and made 10 All-Star appearances.

 Nash is one of the more forgotten NBA players by fans today.
 In addition to 8 All-Star game appearances, Nash was the focal point for some explosive Suns teams.
-In his prime, Nash was an MVP candidate and an annual member of the 50/40/90 club.
-Not only was Nash a great assist man, but he was a sniper from deep and one of the best free-throw shooters of all-time.
+In his prime, Nash was a two-time MVP winner and an annual member of the 50/40/90 club.
+Not only was Nash a great assist man, but he was a sniper from deep and one of the best free-throw shooters of all time.

 One of many Celtic legends on this list, Bob Cousey, was a thirteen-time All-Star and a six-time NBA champion.
 Cousey also made an All-NBA team twelve times, tied for the most on this list.